Equality Matters

 At Crossroads International, International Development Week is an opportunity to center what matters most in our work: gender equality, community leadership, and long-term partnerships that create lasting change.

-Equality is built on the ground
+Equality is built from the ground up

 Across the communities where Crossroads and our partners work, gender inequality is shaped by everyday realities.
 Climate stress, access to education, economic insecurity, and harmful practices such as gender-based violence all affect women and girls in disproportionate ways.